firebolt-db/godocs/docs/Guides/loading-data/creating-access-keys-aws.md

 This section will walk you through the steps to create security credentials in AWS.
 These credentials will be used to load data from AWS S3 into Firebolt.

-In order to enable Firebolt to load data from your S3 buckets, you must create a user, create appropriate permissions for this user and create access credentials to authenticate this user.
+In order to enable Firebolt to load data from your S3 buckets, you must:
+  1. Create a user
+  2. Create appropriate permissions for this user and
+  3. Create access credentials to authenticate this user.

 ## Create User